meta-is-beta/horadric-helper/README.md

 - **PoE Trade** - Each search result has a "Copy Item" button.
 This will behave in the same way as copying data from the game.
 - **Path of Building (PoB)** - To copy item's data to clipboard navigate to "Items" tab, select item you want to copy and press CTRL+C. (Do not copy item's data from "Edit Item" popup - it is incomplete and won't work).

+:warning: Item data from the game works only in English. :warning:

 ### `PoeItem` object

 ```typescript